 Next is the the Syndication Feeds Show the Most Recent count.
 This is used for RSS feeds and can be the same number as your blog pages, but it’s entirely up to you.

 Finally, you also have a big decision to make regarding how those posts are going to appear.
 Your choices are Full Text and Excerpt.
 The summary gives users a chance to see more posts in a few scrolls of the mouse, and is what we use on WPExplorer.
 The full text, however, reveals every single word and image from every post.
 Therefore, a visitor must scroll all the way through the first post to get to the second.
 I’d recommend the Summary option, but lots of websites have the full text.

 Additional Homepage Editing Thoughts

-From moving around widgets to customizing your homepage background, the majority of these homepage tools reside in the Appearance tab.
+From moving around footer widgets to customizing your homepage background, the majority of these homepage tools reside in the Appearance tab.
 In addition, the Customize tab (under Appearance) reveals a visual builder that’s great for uploading a logo, changing fonts and choosing your colors.

-Want to Create a Custom Homepage?
+How to Create a Custom Homepage?

 It’s possible that the theme you’re using includes a layout template for your homepage.
 This is usually provided as a part of the theme’s sample data, or as a block pattern.
 But if you want to design your own custom (or customized) homepage with options to change colors, fonts, layouts etc you have a couple options.